-- File name: specifies the file for the variable data to be loaded from.
+File name: specifies the file for the variable data to be loaded from.
 If the name is hard-coded, the values are loaded from the same file each time.
 Use UNC syntax for network resources.
-For more information, see section Access to Network Shared - Use UNC syntax for network resources.
 For more information, see section Access to Network Shared Resources in NiceLabel Automation user guide.